 Heads of State and Government considered secondary market intervention by EFSF as one further tool helping to support the financial stability of the euro area.
-So far this tool has been used on a more general level by the ECB in the context of the SMP.
+So far this tool has been used by the ECB in the context of the SMP.
 Interventions by the Eurosystem in public and private debt securities markets in the euro area, however, were done to ensure depth and liquidity in those market segments that are dysfunctional.